tomcz/openldap_exporter/README.md

 NOTES:

-* `--ldapNet` allows you to configure `tcp` or `unix` socket connections to your co-located OpenLDAP server.
+* `ldapNet` allows you to configure `tcp` or `unix` socket connections to your co-located OpenLDAP server.
-* `--webCfgFile` can be used to provide authentiction and TLS configuration for the [prometheus web exporter](https://github.com/prometheus/exporter-toolkit/tree/master/web).
+* `webCfgFile` can be used to provide authentication and TLS configuration for the [prometheus web exporter](https://github.com/prometheus/exporter-toolkit/tree/master/web).

 ## Build